 - Hire only state licensed, registered and insured contractors.
 Additionally, depending on the scope of work being performed, residential builders and specialty contractors in this state are required to have a bond on file with the Residential Builders Commission.
-Anyone doing construction work must be licensed or registered by LLR.
-In natural disasters, LLR will offer an "Emergency Construction Registration" to out-of-state licensed contractors that is valid only during the state of emergency. - Don't pay money upfront.
-Wait until the work is done and you have carefully inspected it. - Ask for a Photo ID and their S.C. license or Emergency Construction Registration.
+Anyone doing construction work must be licensed or registered by LLR. - Don't pay money upfront.
+Wait until the work is done and you have carefully inspected it. - Ask for a Photo ID and their S.C. license or registration.
 Write down the information and keep it in a safe place.
 There is no good excuse for not showing a S.C. license or registration card. - Verify that there is no cost for an estimate before letting anyone into your home or business.
 View the area with the contractor and take notes. - Don't rely on verbal promises.
 If possible, get more than one estimate.
-Make sure price comparisons are for the same procedures and materials. - Beware of any contractor who solicits business saying he "has material left over from another job in the area and can give you a real good price."
+Make sure price comparisons are for the same procedures and materials. - Beware of any contractor who solicits business saying he/she "has material left over from another job in the area and can give you a real good price."
 This is a sign you may be dealing with an unlicensed contractor or scam artist. - Make temporary repairs to correct safety hazards.
 However, be wary of contractors who encourage you to spend a lot of money on temporary repairs make sure you have enough money for permanent repairs. - Take your time signing a contract.
 Don't automatically select the lowest bidder, and make sure you fully understand any price variations. - Require receipts for any payments made and retain those receipts for your records.